02

 Book A Call

 Logo design plays a critical role in how a brand is recognised and remembered as it scales.
 For many modern Indian brands, the logo becomes the most consistent marker of identity across platforms.
-Brands like Zomato, boAt, Nykaa, Dot & Key, The Whole Truth, Plum Skincare, Sleepy Owl, and Chumbak have built strong recall not just through communication, but through logos that translate seamlessly across apps, packaging, social media, and physical environments.
-In each of these cases, the logo acts as a visual shortcut, helping customers identify the brand instantly, even before engaging with the product or messaging.
+Brands like Zomato, boAt, Nykaa, Dot & Key, The Whole Truth, Plum, Sleepy Owl, and Chumbak have built strong recall not just through communication, but through logos that translate seamlessly across apps, packaging, social media, and physical environments.
+In each of these cases, the logo acts as a visual shortcut, helping customers identify the brand instantly before engaging with the product or the messaging.

-Logo design often runs into problems when it is evaluated superficially or rushed.
-Some common mistakes include:
+Logo design runs into problems most often when it is evaluated superficially, approved quickly, or disconnected from the brand strategy that should be informing it.
+The most common mistakes we encounter include:

 A well-designed logo is not just visually appealing.
-It is legally sound, strategically aligned, and capable of scaling across every context in which the brand appears.
+It is legally sound, strategically aligned, practically scalable, and capable of carrying the brand's identity consistently across every context in which it appears.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna